ablaom/AreAutomaticsMoreFuelEfficient/README.md

    further information and they were consequently ignored.

 3. The "target" variable `mpg` is continuous and the "independent" variable `ac` is boolean.
-There are several very well-known statistical methods to determine whether a boolean variable effects a continuous one, and we should expect to
-   either: (i) decide that indeed transmission type effects fuel efficiency, or (ii) be unable to decide if transmission type effects fuel efficiency without acquiring more data.
+There are several very well-known statistical methods to determine whether a boolean variable effects a continuous one.
+Applying these we expect to be able to: (i) determine that indeed transmission type effects fuel efficiency, or (ii) conclude that any difference in fuel efficiency in the two transmission types is not statistically significant in the data provided, but might be detectable with more data.

 4. *Preliminary qualitative analysis.* Proceeding along standard lines, I split the `mpg` samples into two samples, one for manual cars and